-Without loss of generality, we formulate the gradient conflict problems based on a two-output network, which has two output branches.
-Given the shared filters $w$, let $g_{1}=\nabla_{w}f_{1}$ denotes the gradient of $f_{1}$ with respect to the filters $w$, and $g_{2}=\nabla_{w}f_{2}$ denotes the gradient of $f_{2}$ with respect to $w$.
-The $f_{i}$ is the task loss function.
+Without loss of generality, we formulate the gradient conflict problems based on a two-output network, which has two output branches (see Fig. \ref{conflictproblem}).
+Given the shared filter $w$, let $g_{1}=\nabla_{w}f_{1}$ denote the gradient of $f_{1}$ with respect to $w$, and $g_{2}=\nabla_{w}f_{2}$ denote the gradient of $f_{2}$ with respect to $w$.
+The $f_{i}$ is the loss function for the $i$-th task.